askowno/INV_terr/README.md

 The three rasters were cross tabulated (crosstab) in R terra and then converted to a [table](outputs/niaps_lc_veg_tb.csv) .
 This table was then summarised to produce the per vegetation type metrics of severity and extent of biotic disruption (by IAP) that are required by the RLE Criterion D assessments [(summary of NIAPS per vegetation type)](outputs/data_for_rle_niaps.csv)

-### 2. Workflow for using Cape Floristic Region IAT survey in RLE assessments for Criterion D3
+### 2. Workflow for using Cape Floristic Region IAT survey in RLE assessments for Criterion B and D

 [Workflow for CFR IAT (Invasives_rebelo_wc.qmd)](Invasives_rebelo_wc.qmd)